When snow is deep, attaching ribbons will help you to not lose your disc.

-In my tests, clear packing tape fell off discs, tore easily and failed miserably, so I did not include any pictures of packing tape fails.
-The clear tape pictured is Clear Gorilla Tape which works well.
-Clear Gorilla Tape is rugged and resists tearing significantly better than packing tape.
-Note – even the excellent performing, clear Gorilla tape (pictured below) and Duck Tape failed more easily from stress if ribbon was not split.
+In my tests, clear shipping/packing tape fell off discs, tore easily and failed miserably, so I did not include any pictures of shipping tape fails.
+The clear tape pictured is Crystal Clear Gorilla tape which worked well.
+Crystal Clear Gorilla tape is rugged and resists tearing significantly better than packing tape.
+Note – even the excellent performing, Crystal Clear Gorilla tape (pictured below) and quality Duck tape failed more easily from stress if ribbon was not split.

 FAIL – Not splitting ribbon will cause stress and allow tape to tear more easily.
-NOTE: Non-split ribbon caused Duck tape (and Gorilla tape) to tear more easily.
-Pictured is the clear Gorilla tape because it photographed better and showed more detail of the stress-caused fail.
+NOTE: Non-split ribbon caused Crystal Clear Gorilla tape to tear more easily and led to a fail.